OpenCEHardware/PDD_S2_2024/README.md

 cd PDD_S2_2024/src
 ```

-Here’s the updated **Usage** section with Windows instructions added:

----

 ## Usage

 To use this tool, adjust the YAML configuration file to specify details about your hardware module and desired test environment.
 Below is a description of the main YAML keys and instructions on how to configure them to customize the process: